robmcmullen/asmgen/README.rst

 Generated Code License
 ----------------------

-While the code for quicksprite itself is licensed under the GPLv3, the code it produces is licensed under the the Creative Commons Attribution 4.0 International (CC BY 4.0), so you are free to use the generated code for commercial or non-commercial purposes.
+While the code for AsmGen itself is licensed under the GPLv3, the code it produces is licensed under the the Creative Commons Attribution 4.0 International (CC BY 4.0), so you are free to use the generated code for commercial or non-commercial purposes.